jausegar/openair/README.md

     sudo ifconfig ens33:m11 172.16.1.102 up     # MME S11 interface
     sudo ifconfig ens33:m10 192.168.10.110 up   # MME S10 interface

-For HSS, S6A corresponds to the family connected to Cassandra 127.0.0.10 (Cassandra server is 127.0.0.1)
+For HSS, S6A corresponds to the family connected to Cassandra 127.0.2.1 (Cassandra server is 127.0.0.1) and for MME is 127.0.3.1

 # Install Low-Latency Kernel